intel/power-optimization-library/README.md

-# libraries.orchestrators.resourcemanagement.power.powerlibrary
+# Intel® Power Optimization Library

-The Power Library is intended to monitor the systems CPUs
+This is an open source library that will take the desired configuration of the user to tune the frequencies and set the priority level of the cores.

 # Overview